Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite

 In the top panel, the orbital energy of the satellite DM transitions rapidly into the stripped component.
 The rise in the stripped contribution to the energy budget mirrors the decline in the satellite.
 For stripped stars (bottom panel), the behaviour is more gradual.
 The satellite stars lose energy early, well before the onset of significant stripping, reflecting the deepening of the potential along the inspiral.
 Only after most of the satellite DM has been removed do the stars begin to populate the stripped component, but this is not accompanied by any further significant decrease in their orbital energy.
-By a time of $\sim5$ Gyr the stars retain less energy than at the beginning of the simulation, with the principal reduction occurring early during the initial inspiral.
+After $\sim5$ Gyr the stars retain less energy than at the beginning of the simulation, with the principal reduction occurring early during the initial inspiral.

 In the inset plot, we show the fractional change in energy of the total stellar and total DM component of the combined satellite-cluster system.
 We see that the reduction the total energy of the stars is accompanied by a corresponding increase in the total energy of the DM.
 The plotted example involves a major merger, where the stellar contribution is still large enough for such a transfer to be measured.
 However, at lower mass ratios, while a similar reduction in stellar energy is seen, the stellar mass budget of the satellite becomes so small relative to the cluster’s DM content that the precision of the simulation’s energy conservation is insufficient to definitively attribute this lost energy to the halo.